New Alzheimer’s drug, donanemab – what is it and how does it work?

 How effective is donanemab?

 The international trial included over 1,700 participants with early Alzheimer’s disease.
 It tested donanemab against a dummy drug (placebo) to see how well it worked at slowing down the progression of the disease and whether it was safe.
 Participants were deemed to have completed their course of treatment with donanemab once the amyloid levels in their brains dropped below a certain threshold, as measured by a scan.
+Once this had happened, participants were switched to the placebo for the remainder of the trial.

 After one year, participants were tested against several measures of memory and thinking, and again at eighteen months.